jonnonz1/nz-statute-book/acts/public/2002/civil-defence-emergency-management-act-2002.md

 **General duties of government departments and others**

-### 58 Departments to prepare plans to continue functioning during and after emergency
+### 58 Departments and interdepartmental ventures to prepare plans to continue functioning during and after emergency
 Every department must—
   (a) ensure that it is able to function to the fullest possible extent, even though this may be at a reduced level, during and after an emergency:
   (b) make available to the Director in writing, on request, its plan for functioning during and after an emergency.